Diamond-Cut & Shape Guide

 Polish and symmetry also affect the beauty of a diamond.
 Polish refers to the smoothness of the diamond’s facets.
 Symmetry refers to the alignment of the facets.
 Even with a good cut, poor symmetry can redirect light return, causing it to exit through the pavilion instead of the table.
 A poor polish can make a diamond appear dull and lifeless.

 Most larger diamonds are accompanied by a certificate that grades and describes a diamond’s cut, including separate grades for polish and symmetry.
-The certificate normally states how the is diamond cut & shapes as well as it’s weight.
+The certificate normally states how the is diamond cut & shapes as well as the weight.

 Why aren’t all diamonds cut to ideal proportions?